MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

    > [!NOTE]
    > You'll need the application ID of the mailbox migration app you just created.
 You will need to replace `contoso.onmicrosoft.com` in the previous example with your source tenant's `onmicrosoft.com` URL.
 You'll also need to replace [application_id_of_the_app_you_just_created] with the application ID of the mailbox migration app you just created.

 2. Accept the application when the pop-up appears.
-You can also sign in to your Azure Active Directory portal and find the application under **Enterprise applications**.
+You can also sign in to your Microsoft Entra admin center and find the application under **Enterprise applications**.

 3. [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell) on the source Exchange Online tenant.